orionrobots/CnCNotes/index.md

 I went looking around for something I could afford and use.
 I considered GoCNC who have inexpensive machines, but after reading CnC forums, the 3020 type machines are better known.
 So I bought one of these for less than £500.

 It arrived a few days later - requiring some assembly - attaching the stepper motors.
 It came with a large control box.
-This box has a parallel interface - and from what I can see

 <ul>
   {% for post in site.posts %}